Veloce Racing: W Series

 Veloce joined W Series for its second season in 2021, with reigning champion Jamie Chadwick and rookie Bruna Tomaselli as their inaugural driver line-up.
 At the second round of the season at the Red Bull Ring, Chadwick scored the team's first pole position, podium and win in W Series, beating Beitske Visser by a tenth of a second in qualifying, and driving to a commanding victory during the race.
 Ahead of round 3 at Silverstone Circuit, Veloce announced Mariella Bailey as the team's W Series team principal.
 During the final round of the season, with her win in the second race of the weekend at Circuit of the Americas, Jamie Chadwick won her second W Series championship, and the first for Veloce.

 Extreme H

-On 11 February 2025, Veloce became the first team to confirm its intention to enter the FIA Extreme H World Cup, the series successor of Extreme E. However, Veloce did not compete in the inaugural World Cup held on 9 to 11 October.
+On 11 February 2025, Veloce became the first team to confirm its intention to enter the FIA Extreme H World Cup, the series successor of Extreme E. However, Veloce did not compete in the inaugural World Cup.